kristophernguyen/ewps_documentation/performance.md

 **Accomplishments**

-1. Successfully rewrote two major applications using .NET Core, resulting in a 25% improvement in efficiency and a 30% reduction in maintenance costs.
+1. Successfully rewrote two major applications (CPI Calendar and CPI Production Monitor) using .NET Core and followed industry standards and best practices, resulting in improved efficiency and reduced maintenance costs.

 2. Conducted Lunch and Learn Developers Training Sessions on various topics, including Python, .NET Blazor, unit testing in .NET and Python, and GitLab Runner CI/CD, enhancing the team's skills and knowledge.